michurin/warehouse/go/tbot/README.md

 ## Running

 The process itself does not try to be immortal.
 It dies on fatal issues that can not be solved by process itself.
 Like network problems.
-It is believed that the process will be restart by systemd or stuff like that according the proper way with timeouts, logging, notifications, alerting.
+It is believed that the process will be restart by `systemd` or stuff like that according the proper way with timeouts, logging, notifications, alerting.

 TODO: example of systemd file

 ## Known issues

-- It wasn't tested on MS Windows and FreeBSD
+- It hasn't been tested on MS Windows and FreeBSD

 ## Develop